RelativityOne technical overview

 Security

 At Relativity, no topic is more important than security.
-With preventative defense, automated processes, and transparent operations, we keep our customers’ most sensitive data protected.
+With preventative defense, automated processes, and transparent operations, we keep your most sensitive data protected.

 Security white paper